antidot-framework/getting-started-app/docs/README.md

 Getting Started
 =================

-This example app is made with the purpose of learning to use [Antidot Framework](https://antidotfw.io/) with [doctrine ORM](https://www.doctrine-project.org/), [Pug templating system](https://www.phug-lang.com/), and some PHP framework agnostic techniques
+This example app is made with the purpose of learning to use [Antidot Framework](https://antidotfw.io/) with [doctrine ORM](https://www.doctrine-project.org/), [Twig templating system](https://twig.symfony.com/), and some PHP framework agnostic techniques

-You can find full repository [here]() on Github, the repo is committed step by step to facilitate the follow of the tutorial
+You can find full repository [here](https://github.com/antidot-framework/getting-started-app) on Github, the repo is committed step by step to facilitate the follow of the tutorial

 ## Step 1: Create Project